 Where to Apply the Cod Liver Oil?

-Since the type of cod liver oil I recommend – the fermented kind - does indeed stain clothing and burn the eyes, it is important to put the cod liver oil in an area that is not easily accessed by little fingers and hands.
+Since high vitamin cod liver oil can stain clothing and burn the eyes, it is important to put apply it to an area that is not easily accessed by little fingers and hands.

 The best place for application then is your child’s bare bottom.
-Slathering a bit of cod liver oil on his/her bottom at diaper change time works really well.
-In fact, this is what the owners of Green Pasture Products, manufacturer of the fermented cod liver oil, did with their youngest child who was quite the stubborn case when it came to taking his daily cod liver oil dose!
+Slathering a bit of cod liver oil on the bottom at diaper change time works really well.

 You can slather the 1/4 -1/2 tsp daily dose on at one time if you like.
 There’s no need to put it on at every diaper change.